scottmk/ti4-reference/snippets/units/faction/te/obsidian-mech.md

 <span style="font-variant:small-caps;">Sustain Damage</span>

-If this unit was <span style="font-variant:small-caps;">coexisting</span> when this card flipped to this side, gain control of its planet; the other player's units are now <span style="font-variant:small-caps;">coexisting</span>.
+If this unit was coexisting when this card flipped to this side, gain control of its planet; the other player's units are now coexisting.